Ranking the NHL's top 50 (plus) free agents

 Age: 29 | 2017-18 cap hit: $900,000

-This could be a total steal for someone if the contract's right.
+This could be a total steal for someone if the contract is right.
 Nash had 15 goals and 26 assists in a breakout 2017-18 season, where his ice time increased by 1:37 per game.
-He's in his prime, and made peanuts on his last deal.
+He's in his prime and made peanuts on his last deal.

 Patrick Maroon, LW, New Jersey Devils